sourcegraph/sourcegraph-public-snapshot/doc/admin/install/docker-compose/operations.md

 ## Backup and restore

 The following instructions are specific to backing up and restoring the sourcegraph databases in a Docker Compose deployment.
 These do not apply to other deployment types.
-If you are not currently running sourcegraph via Docker Compose and would like to migrate, please see the [migration](./migrate.md).

 ### Only core data will be backed up